 The problem is that there isn’t enough of it to go around, and energy companies are forced into competition with other sectors for the scarce talent available.
-To alleviate pressure, energy companies need to turn their attention to growing and expanding the pool of STEM talent
+To alleviate pressure, energy companies need to turn their attention to growing the pool of STEM talent.

 Tapping into this desire to inspire the next generation, the sector is already delivering events and activities.

-For example, Worley, a global provider of professional services in the energy, chemical and resources sectors, has devised a creative, new initiative to spark interest from school-age children.
+For example, Worley, a global provider of professional services in the energy, chemical and resources sector, has devised a creative, new initiative to spark interest from school-age children.

-Flipping the concept of parents evening on its head, children attend Worley’s offices to gain an insight into what their parents get up to at work.
+Flipping the concept of parents evening on its head, children came to Worley’s offices to get a better insight into what their parents get up to at work.
 This included a virtual reality experience of offshore assets and understanding the importance of PPE.

 Greater Houston Women’s Chamber of Commerce is involved with STEAM town USA.
 The purpose of this initiative is to give young women role models, in traditional STEM and arts positions, who they can aspire to be like.
 Getting access and advice from these successful women can drive school-aged children to consider a role in the wider energy sector.

 Partnering with schools and higher education institutions can be another effective channel for companies to inspire the next generation of talent.
-Schools play a significant role in shaping the future career directions of pupils and are a key actor for inspiring and exciting them about STEM subjects.
+Schools play a significant role in shaping the future career directions of pupils, so are a key actor for inspiring and exciting them about STEM subjects.

 Once teenagers are inspired to work in the sector, we need to build and maintain their excitement.

 In the UK, STEM Ambassadors help to capture their initial enthusiasm and nurture this into actively looking for a role within the sector.